kitwaicloud/kitwaicloud.github.io/terminate/terminate.md

 # Terminate a Spark Cluster

-Users can terminate a spark cluster as following step by step:
+Please follow the instructions below on how to terminate a spark cluster.

 1. On Clusters page, select Delete Cluster menu which is under actions drop down list on your cluster name.